wormhole-foundation/xdapp-book/src/dapps/architecture/5_relayers.md

 There are tons of strategies here, and the 'best' strategy for an application is often dependent on the specifics of that application.
 However, a few of the most common strategies are:

-- pay the relayer with a potion of the tokens being sent cross-chain
+- pay the relayer with a portion of the tokens being sent cross-chain
 - collect a safe amount of gas money from the end user prior to performing any actions
 - 'lazy' relaying, where relaying might only become profitable in certain, potentially rare, market conditions